-Turmeric influenced each society it arrived in differently.
-Its principle medicinal properties may have in one way or another been translated and passed on to its new users, however its culinary influence is distinct in each case.
-Traditionally in India it was used at a cure-all for coughs, colds, sore throat, asthma, peptic ulcers and dyspepsia.
+Turmeric influenced each society it arrived in, differently.
+Its principle medicinal properties may have in one way or another been translated and passed on to its new users, however, its culinary influence is distinct in each case.
+Traditionally in India, it was used as a cure-all for coughs, colds, sore throat, asthma, peptic ulcers and dyspepsia.
 They used it to rid the body of worms and as a topical paste to apply to the skin to reduce inflammation and aid in the healing of measles, chicken pox and smallpox.
 In the Greek Unani medicinal practice it was used as a blood purifier, aid for the cardiovascular system as well as a cleanser for the liver.
 Siddha used turmeric for its antioxidant benefits, boosting the immune system and revitalizing the body.

 Classification and Cultivation

 Turmeric is a rhizomatous herb, meaning it has a progressively growing horizontal underground stem which lays out oblique shoots and roots, and is a part of the Zingiberaceae family of plants (with ginger being a relation).
 It possesses a long stock that grows between 1-2 meters tall with pointed oblong leaves and flowers that range in colour from yellow to white to pink.
 Although the plant is a perennial it is grown on rotation with chilli, onion, garlic, sugar cane, garlic and yam, so as to allow the soil to replenish with nutrients.
 Soils often have a high sand content; though any well fertilized and nutrient-rich soil would do well for the herb.